 Avoid incoming calls: Switch your phone to airplane mode, and ask your interviewee to do the same.

-This BBC guide offers extra tips for journalists preparing to shoot on a smartphone:
+This BBC guide has excellent tips for journalists preparing to shoot on a smartphone:

 — marc blank-settle (@MarcSettle) October 13, 2017

 Where is the light?
 The main source of light – whether it’s the sun or an indoor light – should be in front of your interviewee’s face.
 Any bright source of light behind your interviewee will cause their face to be in shadow, or even silhouette – and this will make the interview unusable.

 Attach the phone to a tripod with a tripod mount, and set the phone up with the lens at the top facing away from you.
 If you don’t have access to a tripod, place the phone on a solid surface like a wall or fence, or lean your body against a solid surface as you film.